Bound for Glory (2011)

 The 2011 Bound for Glory was a professional wrestling pay-per-view event produced by Total Nonstop Action Wrestling (TNA), that took place on October 16, 2011 at the Liacouras Center on the campus of Temple University in Philadelphia.
 It was the seventh annual event under the Bound for Glory chronology, and the premiere event of 2011 for TNA.
 On top of that, it was the first Bound for Glory in the city of Philadelphia and the second TNA PPV to be held in Philadelphia after TNA Lockdown in 2009.
 This was also the first TNA PPV that was simulcast live in over 100 theaters across the country.

 Bound for Glory featured a supercard, a scheduling of more than one main event.
 Eight matches took place at the event.
 In the main event, Kurt Angle defeated Bobby Roode to retain the TNA World Heavyweight Championship.
-The other high-profile matches featured Sting defeating Hulk Hogan in a stipulated match where Dixie Carter regained control as owner of TNA as a direct result, and A.J.
+The other high-profile matches featured Sting defeating Hulk Hogan in a stipulated match where Dixie Carter regained control as owner of TNA as a direct result.
+This would be Hulk Hogan's final televised match before his death in 2025.
+Another featured match would be A.J.
 Styles defeating Christopher Daniels in an "I Quit" match.

 In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.